74660701

 Gloucester Councillor Denies Abuse Allegations in Bar Incident

-The court scheduled the trial for November 9 at Cheltenham Magistrates’ Court.
-Chambers was granted bail with the condition that he must not contact any prosecution witnesses ahead of the trial.
+A trial date has been scheduled for November 9 at Cheltenham Magistrates’ Court.
+Chambers was released on bail with conditions prohibiting contact with prosecution witnesses as the case proceeds.

 SUBSCRIBE FOR UPDATES